THE DEVELOPMENT TEAM

 Pedro is another native of Madeira, who manages the IT equipment and networks at the tournament in between working full time.
 Successful players will know him as the man with the money: he hands out the prizes at the end of the tournament, meticulously recording the amounts and the identities of those who receive them, so that there will be no error and no cause for complaint.
 He also directs, and is an enthusiastic Precision player.

 Born in Cardiff, Laura first came here on holiday in January 1993 – the coldest week in Madeira for 42 years – and fell in love with the island despite the snow.
-In 2014 she began to spend the winters here, but now lives here most of the year, returning to the UK for the summer to see her old mum.
-She manages the tournament website, does translations into English, and keeps an eye on the entry list for any bridge celebrities who might warrant a bulletin article.
+In 2014 she began to spend the winters here, but now lives here (almost) all year round.
+She manages the tournament website, does translations into English, liaises with the overseas staff, and keeps an eye on the entry list for any bridge celebrities who might warrant a bulletin article.

 DÂLIA MARQUES